mpdf/mpdf.github.io/installation-setup/folders-for-temporary-files.md

 If you wish to use a different directory for temporary files, you should define `tempDir` key in constructor `$config` parameter.

+Since 8.0.9, mPDF will create a subdirectory to store cache files to not interfere with other temporary files (eg. when `sys_get_temp_dir()` is used for `tempDir`)

+mPDF autocleans its temp directory from potentialy stale files.
+By default it removes files older than 1 hour.
+Since 8.0.9, this can be changed by `cacheCleanupInterval` config variable set either to number of seconds of stale files age, or `false` to turn the cleanup off.

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** Never use `777` permissions for directories as those can mean a security issue.
 </div>